Voters await economic revival in a part of pro-Trump America

 Kramer, who voted twice for Obama, used to watch Trump on “Celebrity Apprentice.” ”I said to myself, ‘Ugh, I can’t stand him.'”
 When he announced his candidacy, she thought it was a joke.
 “Then my husband said to me, ‘Just think, everything he touches seems to turn to money.'”
 And she changed her mind.

 She’s 54, and she’s worked since she was 14, all hard jobs: feeding cows, pulling weeds, standing all day on factory floors.
-Now it’s the sewing shop, where she’s happy, and gets to sit.
+Now it’s the sewing shop, where she’s happy and gets to sit.
 But there’s no health insurance.

 Her bosses, brothers Todd and Scott Yeomans, opened the factory 12 years ago.
 They said they’re trying to do the right thing by making sportswear with American-made fabrics and American labor.
 But they compete against factories overseas.